← Back to blog

 What’s next

-By the way, my personal rank of my favorite BusTub course projects…
+By the way, here is my personal ranking of my favorite BusTub course projects…

-Being part of an educational database project is a fascinating experience for me.
-Instead of doing fancy optimizations over the system, we consider more about readability of the system.
-We want to get new features into the system without creating learning barriers.
-We redesign things from the industry and the academia in the simplest way, so that students can understand the core ideas very quickly and have hands-on experience with those new technologies.
-We also want to create opportunities for students pursuing advanced studies in database systems to try whatever they want in the system by making the design flexible, and therefore they can do whatever they want to optimize their implementation.
-The different design goals of an educational system and other industry systems, as well as communication with students, have shaped me to be a better engineer who can explain complex things in a simple way so that people can understand my work and I can deliver hard features into a system.
+Being part of an educational database project has been a fascinating experience for me.
+Instead of applying fancy optimizations to the system, we focus more on its readability.
+We want to add new features without creating learning barriers.
+We redesign ideas from industry and academia in the simplest possible way so that students can quickly understand the core concepts and gain hands-on experience with new technologies.
+We also want to create opportunities for students pursuing advanced studies in database systems to try whatever they want by keeping the design flexible, so that they can optimize their implementations however they choose.
+The different design goals of educational and industry systems, along with my communication with students, have shaped me into a better engineer—one who can explain complex ideas simply, help people understand my work, and deliver challenging features in a system.

-Well, this is my last semester at CMU and I finally retired from being a teaching assistant in the database system course.
-An exciting journey as a full-time system software engineer awaits ahead, and I am looking forward to my full time job at Neon.
+Well, this is my last semester at CMU, and I have finally retired from being a teaching assistant for the Database Systems course.
+An exciting journey as a full-time systems software engineer lies ahead, and I am looking forward to my full-time job at Neon.

-Thanks for reading and feel free to leave your comments at GitHub.
+Thanks for reading, and feel free to leave your comments on GitHub.